-It can be cooked with almost any leafy vegetable, with the exception of lettuce.
+It can be cooked with almost any leafy vegetable, except for lettuce.
 This recipe uses silverbeet, but I have had it cooked with fenugreek leaves – delightful – and of course, spinach.
 Unfortunately, fresh fenugreek leaves are not readily available in Sydney, so silverbeet is my first choice.

 The term saag refers to a dish made with such leaves and palak refers specifically to spinach.
 Again, generally speaking, a palak dish would likely be Punjabi and would usually be much milder than this dish.
 Further, palak dishes often have much more gravy, whilst this recipe describes a lamb dish with some saag clinging to the meat.
 One more difference is that palak dishes usually have pureed spinach, whilst saag dishes have more texture.

 Preparation and presentation of this dish is key.
-As mentioned above, getting the balance between the meat and the vegetables is important.
-You don’t want cubes of lamb swimming in a green sauce.
-Keeping the sauce green is important, otherwise you will end up with an unattractive khaki-coloured sauce.
+As mentioned above, you must get the balance between the meat and the vegetables right.
+You don’t want cubes of lamb swimming in green gravy.
+Keeping the gravy green is also important, otherwise you will end up with an unattractive khaki-coloured gravy.

 The quantities and the techniques described will help you avoid those issues.